List of Malayalam literary awards

-Other major awards and their winners are listed below.
+Abu Dhabi Sakthi Award

 Akkitham Award

 Akkitham Award was established in 2021 by Thapasya Kala Sahithya Vedhi in memory of prominent poet Akkitham Achuthan Namboothiri.
-The award carries a cash prize of Rs.
-1 lakh, a plaque, and a certificate.
+The award carries a cash prize of Rs 1 lakh, a plaque and a certificate.

+Asan Poetry Prize

+Ashitha Memorial Literary Award

+Ashitha Memorial Literary Award (Ashitha Smaraka Sahitya Puraskaram) was established in 2022 in memory of writer Ashitha.
+The award carries a cash prize of Rs 25,000 and a citation.

 Ayyappan Puraskaram

 The Ayanam – A. Ayyappan Poetry Award was instituted by Ayanam Samskarika Vedi (Ayanam Cultural Forum) in the memory of celebrated Malayalam poet A. Ayyappan.

 Balamani Amma Award

+Balamani Amma Award was established by the Kochi International Book Festival Committee in memory of prominent poetess Balamani Amma.
+The award is for lifetime achievement in language and literature and includes Rs 50,000 and a citation.

 Basheer Award

 Basheer Award was instituted by Vaikom Muhammad Basheer Smaraka Trust and consists of an amount of ₹ 50,000, a certificate of merit, and a plaque designed by C. N. Karunakaran.

 C. G. Santhakumar Award

 C. G. Santhakumar Award is instituted by the Kerala State Institute of Children's Literature for overall contributions of a writer to children's literature in Malayalam.
+The award carries a cash prize of Rs 60,000, a plaque and a certificate.

 C. V. Sreeraman Award

 The Ayanam - C. V. Sreeraman Award for Story was instituted in 2008 by Ayanam Samskarika Vedi (Ayanam Cultural Forum) in memory of Malayalam writer C. V. Sreeraman.
 The winners of the award are: